vprabhudesai/Project3-BookRecommendations/README.md

 - **Example Queries**: Quick-access buttons for popular search types
 - **Genre Explorer**: Categorized lists of genres with brief descriptions
-- **About Section**: Project information and acknowledgments
-- **Responsive Design**: Adapts to different screen sizes
-- **Visual Enhancements**:
-  - Custom theme with soft indigo color scheme
-  - Strategic use of emoji and markdown formatting
-  - Clear visual hierarchy and organized layout

 ### Technical Implementation